 Now when you go to the other public beaches they are jammed.
 I found area this to be serene and quiet.
 Isn’t it nice?
 I do love Bethany, Rehoboth, and Dewey but this was so quiet and calm, truly just a very different aspect of the Southern Delaware beach areas.

 3. Changing Facilities

-My largest gripe with Rehoboth, Dewey, and Bethany beaches was a simple fact there were no changing facilities.
+My largest gripe with Rehoboth, Dewey, and Bethany beaches was the simple fact there were no changing facilities.
 Not everyone comes to the area from a very close hotel or home rental.
-Additionally, if you go those spots, parking can be very difficult, so you might be toting your stuff a long way.
+Additionally, if you go to those spots, parking can be very difficult, so you might be toting your stuff a long way.

 While you may crave the foods of the boardwalk, here you will find some fun foods at the snack shop like chicken fingers, fries, etc. Additionally, you can bring your own coolers to the beach, just no alcohol is allowed.

 4. Bayside Bonus ~ Best Photo Spot For Lighthouse IMO